 Ethernet is the most used technology in LANs in network world.
-Tehre are various technologies can be used on LANs like Ethernet, Token Ring, FDDI.
+There are various technologies can be used on LANs like Ethernet, Token Ring, FDDI.
 But the most popular and widely used one is Ethernet.
 In your career, you will work on Enternet more than other LAN standards.
+You will see Ethernet Frame and other Ethernet basics.

 Basically Ethernet has standards for Layer 1 and Layer 2 of OSI Referance Model.
 Here, from cabling to the physical addressing, there are different concepts.